 Love our web design blogs to follow list?

-Hope you'll find this list of web design blogs to follow useful.
-I won't be taking many suggestions re new blogs because it would become a linkfest in the comments, but we'd be happy to take your suggestions by private email.
+We hope you'll find this list of web design blogs to follow useful.
+WE won't be taking many suggestions re new blogs because it would become a linkfest in the comments, but we'd be happy to take your suggestions by private email.
 Also, if you like this list, remember you can download the OPML file to add to feedly.

 Last but not least - we would be really happy if you shared it with your favorite web design groups and with people who you think would love to learn great web design and web mastering stuff in general.